abtion/guidelines/stack-guideline.md

 As an Abtioneer we love React when working on the FE (Front-End), but we also care about Vue and is always curious of what exciting technologies that might pop-up in the future.
 But for now most of our FE apps is built with React.

 #### Testing
-React and [Jest](https://jestjs.io/) is a great match, which is also why we always test our React apps with Jest.
+React and [Jest](https://jestjs.io/) make a great match, which is why we always test our React apps with Jest.

 #### CI
 So far are using both [Travis](https://travis-ci.org/) and [Buddy](https://buddy.works/) - not at the same time of course  💩.